Guide To Candlestick Patterns: Overview and Techniques

 • Do not Overreliance: Relying on a single candlestick might be riskier for your trading decisions.
 Make sure to consider other technical tools for better insights.

-• Avoid Overtrading: Do not make the decision of trading based on a single candle pattern.
+• Avoid Overtrading: Do not decide to trade based on a single candle pattern.
 Make sure to confirm first from other indicators as well.

-• Lack of Backtesting: Backtesting is a very important practice to perform before trading.
+• Lack of Backtesting: Backtesting is a very important practice before trading.
 Lacking this and solely depending on a single candlestick can increase trading risk.

 • Ignoring Risk Management: Make sure to perform risk management while trading.
 Even if the candlestick pattern suggests a particular trade, make sure to apply some risk management strategies.